Skip to main content

 Key Takeaways

-1. Missing a payment response deadline is procedurally fatal—you lose the right to defend
+1. Missing a payment response deadline can mean losing the right to defend entirely

 2. SOPA "days" exclude public holidays but include weekends—this is unique and easy to miscount